JetBrains: History

-JetBrains, initially called IntelliJ Software, was founded in 2000 in Prague by three Russian software developers: Sergey Dmitriev, Valentin Kipyatkov and Eugene Belyaev.
+JetBrains, initially named IntelliJ Software, was founded in 2000 in Prague by three Russian software developers: Sergey Dmitriev, Valentin Kipyatkov and Eugene Belyaev.
 The company's first product was IntelliJ Renamer, a tool for code refactoring in Java.

 In 2012 CEO Sergey Dmitriev was replaced by Oleg Stepanov and Maxim Shafirov.

+Kavčí Hory Office Park on Na hřebenech II in Prague, Czech Republic (address associated with JetBrains s.r.o.).

 In 2021 The New York Times stated that unknown parties might have embedded malware in JetBrains' TeamCity CI/CD software that led to the SolarWinds hack and other widespread security compromises.
 In a press release, JetBrains said they had not been contacted by any government or security agency and had not "taken part or been involved in this attack in any way".
 The CEO of one of the affected companies, SolarWinds, "asked about the possibility that software tools made by JetBrains, which speeds the development and testing of code, was the pathway".

-In response to the 2022 Russian invasion of Ukraine, the company suspended sales and R&D activities in Russia indefinitely as well as sales in Belarus.
+In response to the 2022 Russian invasion of Ukraine, the company suspended sales and R&D activities in Russia indefinitely, and sales in Belarus.
 JetBrains' Russian legal entity was liquidated on 21 February 2023.

 In September 2023, JetBrains acquired the company Code Buddy and its two main products, JPA Buddy and React Buddy.
 The tools were integrated into IntelliJ IDEA Ultimate and the team joined JetBrains to continue their development.

 Effective 1 February 2024, Kirill Skrygan replaced Maxim Shafirov as CEO.

+In December 2025, JetBrains unified IntelliJ IDEA into a single distribution, merging the previously separate Community Edition and Ultimate Edition.
+Under the new model, all Ultimate features require a subscription to unlock, while the IDE remains fully functional and free for both commercial and non-commercial projects without a subscription, including more features than the Community Edition previously offered.